mg931/android-mvp/README.md

 * ### Testing
 MVP is particularly useful for Android when test coverage is a high priority.
 The interfaces in this structure are easy to mock using only JUnit (heavy test frameworks like Robolectric are useful but not necessary).
 * ### Managing Activity/Fragment Life-cycle
 Managing state and asynchronous operations can quickly evolve into a nightmare if you write all your code inside an Activity or Fragment.
-To make life easier, you might tell the activity not to recreate, or fix the device orietnation in portrait - short term fixes that have many drawbacks that come back to haunt you.
+To make life easier, you might tell the activity not to recreate, or fix the device orientation in portrait - short term fixes that have many drawbacks that come back to haunt you.
 To address these issues, this framework handles the detachment and re-attachment of the presenter/model layers when the activity is destroyed/recreated during an event like screen rotation.
 It  injects in a new view instance into the presenter (all under the hood) which means the presenter always has access to an up-to-date reference to the view after any long-running operation.
-* ### Seperation of Concerns
+* ### Separation of Concerns
 Projects and code bases grow quickly and can become brittle with too much complexity and no clear structure.
-By enforcing  general rules about the reasponsibility of classes and their function within a wider architecture, it's possible to structure projects into a series of small, testable modules that are robust and easy to manage.
+By enforcing  general rules about the responsibility of classes and their function within a wider architecture, it's possible to structure projects into a series of small, testable modules that are robust and easy to manage.

 ## MVP Layers and Responsibilities